acode/cli/README.md

 # Introduction

-Autocode is the *fastest, easiest* way to build web services and APIs that respond to external events.
+[Autocode](https://autocode.com) is a fastest and easy way to build web services and APIs that respond to external SaaS events.
+The Autocode ecosystem treats external SaaS APIs as single-line function calls with the use of the [lib](https://github.com/acode/lib-node) package in NPM.
 The Autocode CLI allows you to interact seamlessly with the following components of Autocode:

 1. Executing APIs on the Autocode standard library
 2. Uploading new APIs / web services to Autocode's hosting platform